yogeshwar852/Crud-operations-in-Django/README.md

 # Crud
-Here is CRUD operations with user management system
+Here is CRUD operations with user management system Just go through it and you will be confident to start with big projects.

 In this i have covered the register login with validations, only password validations are not complete.